Who Owns Express VPN, Nord, Surfshark? VPN Relationships Explained

 What am I looking at?

-This beauty right here is every proven relationship between media companies, content sites, corporate VPNs, and independent VPNs that I could find - and it's only the 1.0 version.
+This beauty right here is a VPN map that charts every proven relationship between media companies, content sites, corporate VPNs, and independent VPNs that I could find - and it's only the 1.0 version.
 I hope to map and track other information that might prove useful to people with the help of more contributors in the 2.0 version.

 KEY